Low Photon Number Non-Invasive Imaging Through Time-Varying Diffusers

-This method enables effective imaging in dynamic media, yielding improved results, particularly in low-light scenarios, compared to the techniques described by \cite{Katz2014, Bertolotti2012, Hofer2018}.
+This method enables effective imaging under dynamic scattering media conditions and achieves reliable results in low photon number regimes that allow tackling extreme low light and dynamic scattering conditions, which are completely beyond the reach of currently demonstrated techniques.

-Since each frame \(I_i\) captured by the camera is a convolution of the object \(O\) with the speckle Point Spread Function (PSF) \(S_i\) of the varying diffuser (as illustrated in \ref{fig:concept}b), and the object is within the memory effect range \cite{Freund1988, Judkewitz2015} (meaning each point of the object has the same PSF \(S_i\)), we have:
+In a conventional, scattering-free imaging system, the image recorded by the camera \(I\) is a 2D mathematical convolution of the object \(O\) and the system’s Point Spread Function (PSF) \(h\) (see Fig. \ref{fig:concept}a).
+In the presence of scattering, however, the situation becomes more complex.
+The pattern formed on the camera, known as a speckle pattern, does not resemble an ordinary PSF.
+Nevertheless, for small objects located within the memory-effect range \cite{Freund1988, Judkewitz2015}, each point of the object produces the same speckle pattern, shifted relative to one another.
+As a result, the image captured by the camera is the convolution of the object with this speckle pattern, which acts as a new speckle Point Spread Function.

+Under dynamic scattering conditions, each speckle image formed on camera is a convolution of the object \(O\) with the instantaneous speckle Point Spread Function (PSF) \(S_i\) of the varying diffuser (as illustrated in Figure \ref{fig:concept}b).
+We can represent each speckle image as: